hp77-creator/slamobot/README.md

 ## Development

-- The bot uses SQLite for storing message history
+- The bot uses SQLite for storing message history (persistent in Railway deployment)
 - Messages are stored with thread context
 - Last 5 messages (including bot responses) are included in LLM context